ChameleonCloud/jupyterhub-chameleon/README.rst

 This module contains several extensions and congurations relevant for Chameleon:

-* A custom authenticator that handles migrating users from the legacy Keystone-based authenticator to a new OpenID-based authenticator (using Chameleon's Keycloak deployment)
+* A custom authenticator that handles authenticating users against Chameleon's OpenID-Connect IdP.
 * A Docker-based spawner preconfigured with volumes backed by RBD and special handling of user scratch directories vs. experimental (ephemeral) mounts
 * An experiment import handler, which is used to craft a special spawn request